Veery: Nesting

 They make a cup nest on the ground or near the base of a shrub.
 The nest consists of three structural layers, including outer, inner, and nest lining layers.
 The outer layer consists of leaves and supporting branches, while the inner layer consists of material woven together.
 Nest lining consists of flexible material such as bark, roots, and seeds.
-The use of different parts of 27 plant species, including invasive/alien plants, has been documented.
+The use of different parts of 27 plant species, including invasive/alien plants, has been documented, and nests in exotic plants appear to have similar reproductive success to those in native plants.
 Nests contain three to five greenish-blue eggs that may or may not have brown spots.
 The eggs are incubated for 10 to 14 days by the female, while both parents feed nestlings.
 Young Veeries can leave the nest between 10 and 12 days after they hatch.

 This bird has been displaced in some parts of its range by the related wood thrush (Hylocichla mustelina).
 However, a case of interspecific parental care of a veery nest by a wood thrush has been documented in which a wood thrush provided more parental care to the veery nestlings than did the parents, possibly due to sexual solicitation by the female veery.
 Veeries are occasional hosts for the eggs of brown-headed cowbirds (Molothrus ater).
 Veery males have been found to engage in behaviors similar to the polygynandrous Bicknell's thrush in that males may feed nestlings at more than one nest and there may be multiple male feeders at nests.